BruceEckel/RethinkingObjects/README.md

 - We need to install a Python interpreter that Pants can work with.
 See "Installing Additional Python Interpreters," below.

 ##  Installing WSL on Windows 11
-- After installing throught the Windows Store as described for Windows 10 (above), when you click the "Open" button you may see:
+- After installing through the Windows Store as described for Windows 10 (above), when you click the "Open" button you may see:
 ```
 Installing, this may take a few minutes...
 WslRegisterDistribution failed with error: 0x8007019e